I remember the crossroads like it was yesterday. I was 21 and I had filled in two application forms. Now, I had two

 The truth?
 Redundancy was one of the best things that's ever happened to me.

 Being made redundant told me that it was GOD and no one else who was firmly closing the door on my teaching career.
 I didn't choose to leave teaching, the pastor friends of ours who invited us to come and serve on their church staff team hadn't chosen this for us either.
 It was all God and He gave me permission to dream again.

 You know what they say - when one door closes, another one opens?

 I finally had the time and space I'd so desperately wanted to focus on my wider why - equipping amazing women like you with real truth (Biblical and relevant) for real life (family, business and everything in between) and enabling you to believe you truly can go after your God-given dreams, just like I did!

 I never would have been able to begin even thinking about living this life if I'd remained in a 9-5 job as a high school teacher.
 God knew that, and He had been preparing me for my future right from the start.
 The lessons I learned as a teacher & the clarity I gained during my years of volunteer work were essential.
 Those years all prepared me with the tools and the know-how I needed to live in my now.
 God always, always, always has a plan!

 My own story has propelled me to remind brilliant women like you that trusting God really is everything.
 Trusting him with our hearts, our lives and our work.

 Work...
-To be perfectly honest, for the first six months of my post-teaching life I did barely anything when I wasn’t ministering at church.
+To be perfectly honest, for the first six months of my post-teaching life I did barely anything when I wasn’t ministering at church (I was working there part-time).
 I mean, I did the laundry and I cooked dinner… but I also watched A LOT of Pretty Little Liars.
 I suddenly had all of this time to work on my hopes and dreams, but guess what got in the way again?
 Yep, fear.